liger1978/mattermost/README.md

     optionally installs a daemon (service) for Mattermost in the format native to your operating system.
  - `mattermost::config`: Configures Mattermost according to provided settings.
- - `mattermost::service`: Manages the the Mattermost daemon.
+ - `mattermost::service`: Manages the Mattermost daemon.

 ### Parameters